 - Bonobo has Graphviz for ETL job visualization.

-- There is an official SQLAlchemy extension (in alpha).
+- There's an official SQLAlchemy extension (in alpha).

-When does Bubbles make sense?
-If you need a rapid ETL setup that's technologically agnostic — giving you the freedom to focus solely on the ETL process.
+When you need a rapid ETL setup that's technologically agnostic.
+And when you want the freedom to focus solely on ETL processes.

 TRUSTED BY COMPANIES WORLDWIDE